IMPORTANT 2020 DATES:

 a) The UDS (Saarland university) application process

-- Complete the official application form (guide in English).
+- Complete the official application form on the application platform.
+(Application guide specifically to EduTech candidates) (General guide in English).

 - Do NOT use Uni-Assist or anything else than the official Saarland University application form.
 Do not send your documents via (e)mail.